Cities are pioneering society’s path towards progressive and sustainable systems – join us in Brussels to explore exactly how!

-If we look at the European Union today, many things do not appear so bright: Brexit, Member States resisting alignment on policies concerning climate change or migration.
+If we look at the European Union today, many things do not appear so bright: rising far right nationalism, Brexit, member States resisting alignment on policies concerning climate change or migration.

 However, there is another, more optimistic perspective of Europe: one that sees how hopeful movements are unfolding and where progressive cities, together with their citizens, are succeeding in developing future-orientated answers.

 Cities are the social laboratories where new answers are designed, tested and implemented.
 Think of local food policies, cities full of bikes and public transport, renewable energy systems.
 Those iniatives are embedded in cross-border networks, sharing knowledge and experience, aiming for a sustainable society that respects social and ecological boundaries.

 We will welcome speakers at the forefront of these inspiring movements in cities, to discuss and exchange on their experiences and best practices!

 16:10 Cities as places of hope in the EU: presentation of the GEF paper – Merlijn De Rijcke, Oikos Think Tank + Q & A

 16:35 How a bold and progressive local mobility policy improved the living conditions of the residents of Ghent – Filip Watteeuw – Alderman of Mobility of the city of Ghent + Q & A